California Motel Prices in 2026: What to Expect and How to Save

 • Book in August or November to target up to 8% lower rates versus peak demand.

-You’ll get maximum value when you pair free cancellation with timing advantages,
+You’ll get maximum value by pairing free cancellation with smart timing, then rebooking if prices drop.

 Frequently Asked Questions